benny-macharia/expense_tracker/README.md

-##Django Expenses Tracker##
+## Django Expenses Tracker

--A Django expense tracker, designed with django-tailwind.
+A Django expense tracker, designed with django-tailwind.